otrv4/otrv4/otrv4.md

 messaging protocols (e.g. XMPP), the OTRv4 protocol must define different modes in which it can be implemented: a OTRv3-compatible mode, a OTRv4 standalone mode, and a OTRv4 interactive-only-mode.
-These are the three modes enforced by this protocol specification, but, it must be taken into account, that OTRv4 can and may be also implemented in other modes.
+These are the three modes enforced by this protocol specification; but, it must be taken into account, that OTRv4 can and may be also implemented in other modes.

 The modes are: